ZainRizvi/ZainRizvi.github.io/_posts/2019-11-08-jupyter-notebooks-best-practices-use-virtual-environments.md

 ![](/media/2019-11-08-pasted image 0 (1).png)

 And there you have it.
 You can now create virtual environments on your Jupyter Lab notebooks

+_Interested in creating Conda Environments instead?
+Nikolai has_ [_a pretty nice write-up here_](https://janakiev.com/blog/jupyter-virtual-envs/)_, which I also depended on to write the above steps_